Yilmas/obsidian-weather-forecast/README.md

 - Locations

 ## Roadmap
-Below you can see the nodes I will attempt to cover throughout the plugins development.
+Below you can see the elements I will attempt to cover throughout the plugins development.

 - Core: Generate weather based on seasonal and location data from fantasy-calendar.com
 - Generate weather through markdown code block